 2. Figure out what excites you about the position

-- What makes you want to apply?
+- What growth opportunities are you eager to pursue?

 3. Determine where the two overlap

-It might sound like a lot of work, but pinpointing the overlap between your interests and motivations will help you clearly communicate to employers why you’re a great match for the role.
+Pinpointing the overlap between your interests and motivations will help you clearly communicate to employers why you’re a great match for the role.

 4. Tie your motivation to your goals